Elfarahidy-AI/deeplearning_gec_seq2seq/README.md

 The dataset used for training the model consists of pairs of sentences, where each pair contains a grammatically incorrect or misspelled sentence and its corrected version

 # Future Work
-Providing more data to the model
+- Providing more data to the model
+- Adding Attention Mechanism for improving model performace

 ## License